By Vic Weatherall, DC

-For other healthy gardening advice, see the Ontario Chiropractic Association’s Get Set to Garden.
+For other healthy gardening advice, see the Ontario Chiropractic Association’s Tips for a Healthy Back in the Garden.

 Many parts of Eastern Ontario are experiencing greatly increased exposure to ticks, including those related to Lyme disease.
 Make sure you are well protected to prevent bites to yourself and your pets.
 See Lyme disease and ticks.